swatiarora11/Teams-Notifications/README.md

 6. Press "Y" to proceed.
 You will see similar output as given below.
 <p> <img src="images/ps_notification_send.png"/>

+7. Member of the O365 group would have received the sent notification in Microsoft Teams chat.

 ### Step 6: Test Your First Reminder

 1. Select "Send Reminder" in **Action** column corresponding to notification entry in the Sharepoint Online list created in Step 2.